tkilla64/eurorack/long_busboard/README.md

 The busboard is recommended for cases with rails 104HP or longer.

+The "LBB_holder" files are a mounting plate that can be used to fit the long busboard.
+Two of these mounting plates are needed for each busboard.
+Use PETG filament for printing.

 ### Size:
 455 x 50 mm (L x W)